ps-pat/Moonshine.jl/docs/src/quickstart.md

 !!! note "Julia👶: Type vs Class"
     **{tl;dr} Types are classes (in the OOP sense)**

-    In Julia, the concept of *type* is very roughly equivalent to that of *class* in Python, C++ or MATLAB.
-Functionally, the expression "class `T`" can often be substituted to "type `T`".
-That being said, Julia's types underlie a generic function-based dispatch system and are more similar to R's S3 or Common Lisp's CLOS classes.
+    In Julia, the concept of *type* is roughly equivalent to that of *class* in Python, C++ or MATLAB.
+Functionally, the expression "class `T`" can often be substituted for "type `T`".
+However, Julia's types underlie a generic function-based dispatch system and are more similar to R's S3 or Common Lisp's CLOS classes.

     [Official documentation on types](https://docs.julialang.org/en/v1/manual/types/)

-Since we are *inferring* rather than *simulating* ARGs, we need some way to store data about haplotypes of interest somehow.
+Since we are *inferring* rather than *simulating* ARGs, we need some way to store data about haplotypes of interest.
 In Moonshine, the [`Sample`](@ref) type provides this functionality.
-Before getting in the nitty-gritty, a few things to keep in mind about the data itself:
+Before getting into the nitty-gritty, a few things to keep in mind about the data itself:
 * only biallelic markers are supported;
 * there is currently no support for ploidy other than 1;
 * data should be phased (which is basically a consequence of the last restriction);
-* wild (ancestral) allele should be known and encoded as 0 for every marker.
+* the wild (ancestral) allele should be known and encoded as 0 for every marker.
 These limitations, especially the one regarding ploidy, might change in the future.

 A neat feature of Moonshine is its ability to transparently call [`msprime`](https://tskit.dev/msprime/docs/stable/intro.html) to generate a high quality sample.
 This should work out of the box: if you installed Moonshine as described in the [README](https://codeberg.org/ptrk/Moonshine.jl/src/branch/master/Readme.md), you should have received a pre-packaged version of `msprime` at the same time.
 You only need to: